 On the Monkey Puzzle trail, we were stopped 3 times.
 A guy first just asked us to register our names, the other 2 times they asked us to not leave any trash or make campfires.
 Basically be respectful to nature.
 And rightfully so.
 It’s actually too bad they even have to ask.
 It should be normal but is sadly not the case.

 You can see how the Mapuche are taking care of their land.
 It is all so clean, with no trash anywhere.
 A big contrast to many other remote places we crossed on the South American continent, where unfortunately trash is a normality.

 We cycled this route north to south on a heavy loaded touring bicycle with 2-inch tires.
 It took us 5 days to cycle this route.

 - After reading the route comments on bikepacking.com we were prepared for the ~30 min hike a bike section at Chenqueco.
 BUT, the 15 km dirt road stretch after Chenqueco is equally challenging!
 Steep and lots of pebbles and rocks made it impossible for us to cycle.
 Be prepared for slow going and a lot of pushing if you have bikes like us.

 - The Mapuche people were very friendly and just asked us to register our names.
 They let us pass and were just curious about where we were going.
 We think it did help, that at any sign or roadblock, we patiently waited for someone to come to us.
 We made friendly conversation.
 It all helps.

-- Overall we think the Monkey Puzzle Trail is doable on a touring bicycle, but compared to other bikepacking routes we cycled in South America a difficulty level of ‘3’ is misleading.
-We road difficulty level 7, which was less physically demanding for us.
-The 20 km after Chenqueco are quite challenging and roads further down are sandy and steep as well.
+- Overall we think the Monkey Puzzle Trail is doable on a touring bicycle, but compared to other bikepacking routes we cycled in South America a difficulty level of ‘3’ given by bikepacking.com might be a bit misleading.
+We cycled roads with a difficulty level of 7, which were less physically demanding for us.
+The 20 km after Chenqueco is quite challenging and roads further down are sometimes sandy and steep as well.